-The QCA has released its draft 2013-15 price monitoring report for the five water retailers - Unitywater, Queensland Urban Utilities, Logan Water, Redland Water and Gold Coast Water.
+The QCA has released its final 2013-15 price monitoring report for the five water retailers - Unitywater, Queensland Urban Utilities, Logan Water, Redland Water and Gold Coast Water.

 Our overview fact sheet explains the general findings of our review.
 This fact sheet outlines the findings for Redland Water.
+There were no changes to the findings for Redland Water as a result of comments received on the QCA's Draft Report.

 Redland Water provides distribution and retail water and sewerage services to the Redland City local government area.
 These services include distributing treated water to homes and businesses, treating and disposing of sewage and other wastewater, and issuing bills.